-Any allegation concerning a member of staff, a child's foster carer or a volunteer should be reported immediately to the Headteacher/head of school.
-If an allegation is made about the Headteacher/Head of School, you should pass this information to the CEO.
+Any allegation concerning a member of staff, a child's foster carer or a volunteer should be reported immediately to the Headteacher/Headteacher.
+If an allegation is made about the Headteacher/Headteacher, you should pass this information to the CEO.
 Alternatively, you can contact the local authority designated officer on Tel: 0191 561 7198